Computer modem buying tips

 PC card (PCMCIA) - Solution used with portable computers, PC Card modems are fairly cheap and relatively easy to install in the computer.

-Unfortunately even today, not every location in the world has the availability to connect to the Internet.
-If you live in a rural area, verify that you will be able to connect to the Internet before purchasing a modem.
+Unfortunately, not every location in the world has the availability to connect to the Internet.
+If you live in a rural area, make sure you can connect to an Internet service locally without incurring any long distance charges.

 The price range of a modem is ranged by the speed of the modem, if it is external or internal, and the brand of the modem.